Real Name | David Hamilton Koch |

 Fact Sheet

-• Which college/university did David Koch go to?
-David Koch went to Massachusetts Institute of Technology (1963), Massachusetts Institute of Technology (1962), Deerfield Academy (1959)
+- Where did David Koch go to school?
+David Koch is a graduate of Massachusetts Institute of Technology (1963), Massachusetts Institute of Technology (1962), Deerfield Academy (1959)

 FAQ